kowshikthopalli/my_paper_notes/Domain Adaptation/Paper-notes.md

 3. the OT loss. which is the dot product of the \gamma and the ground cost or distance between CNN features

 See algorithm 1 for a clear understanding.

+An important note from the paper - ** The expected value over the minibtaches does not converge to the true OT coupling between every pair of samples, which might then lead to the appearance of connections between samples that would not have been connected in the full coupling.
+However, this can also be seen as a regularization that will promote sharing of the mass between neighboring sample **